 ‘I’ll choose long sleeves, and trousers, instead of skirts…I want to dress girly but my skin ruins that’ (Natalie, eczema)

 Through these responses, Jennifer and Natalie describe their skin conditions as having a negative impact on their feminine experience.
 As they both draw importance, on their inability to do what is deemed conventional for a girl, such as facial eczema changing the application of makeup.
-In Natalie’s case, her pursuit to express femininity encounters a particular conflict, as to achieve gender expectations of clear skin through concealment, she must abandon her other representations of femininity, such as skirts that would reveal her eczema.
+In Natalie’s case, her pursuit to express femininity through her choice of clothing encounters a particular conflict.As in order for her to achieve gender expectations of clear skin through concealment, she must abandon her other representations of femininity, such as skirts that would reveal her eczema on her legs.
 Yet, some participants reported that they experience more than a disconnection from their feminine identity, but rather a disconnection from the body itself.

 ‘I’ve had it for just over ten years now, and you just don’t recognise yourself’ (Bethany, eczema)